rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 ## **5. Product Page**
 ### **Step 1**: Layout
+- In `src/pages/product/[id].jsx`, create a layout for a single product page.
 - Include a header and footer.
 - Create a product card displaying:
   - Product image